linode/docs/docs/products/databases/managed-databases/guides/postgresql-connect/index.md

 The *Connection Details* section contains information and credentials needed for you to connect to your database.

-- **Username:** The default user for all PostgreSQL Managed Databases is `linpostgres`, which has superuser admin privileges.
+- **Username:** The default user for all PostgreSQL Managed Databases is `linpostgres`.
 This replaces the `root` user, which is not accessible.
+Superuser access is not available.
 - **Password:** The randomly generated password for your database cluster.
 See [Reset Root Password](/docs/products/databases/managed-databases/guides/reset-root-password/) if you wish to change it.
 - **Host:** The fully qualified domain name you can use to reach your database cluster through the public network.
 - **Private network host:** The fully qualified domain name you can use to reach your database cluster through the data center's private network (not a VLAN).
 Communicating with a Database Cluster over the private network avoids network transfer fees, so it's recommended to use this host string when possible.